Unit 1 Breakdown

 - Action 3: Find the area between the line and the x-axis (a.k.a the area under the curve)

 For each of the the 3 graphs we will explain what each action represents.
-For example, the action of finding the slope on a position-time graph, represents velocity.

-Note, that while you apply these actions to every graph, the numerical value you get from each action might not represent anything meaningful.
-For example, the area under the curve of a position time graph does NOT represent anything meaningful.
+While you can apply these actions to every graph, the number you get from each action might not represent anything meaningful.

 Graph 1: Position-time

-On a position-time graph, we can use two actions to get two meaningful results:
+On a position-time graph, we can use two actions to get two meaningful results.

 - Action 1: finding a point on the line = an object’s instantaneous position